-- 8. MOFSL may have received any compensation for products or services other than investment banking or merchant banking or brokerage services from the subject company(ies) in the past 12 months. - 9.
-MOFSL may have received compensation or other benefits from the subject company(ies) or third party in connection with the research report. - 0.
+- 7 MOFSL has not received compensation for investment banking /merchant banking/brokerage services from the subject company(ies) in the past 12 months. - 8.
+MOFSL may have received any compensation for products or services other than investment banking or merchant banking or brokerage services from the subject company(ies) in the past 12 months. - MOFSL may have received compensation or other benefits from the subject company(ies) or third party in connection with the research report.
+9 - 10.
 MOFSL has not engaged in market making activity for the subject company.